 World Wi-Fi Day

 The program recognises and celebrates the significant role Wi-Fi plays in cities and communities around the world by driving exciting and innovative projects to connect the unconnected.
-It’s a worldwide initiative organized by Wireless Broadband Alliance under the leadership of Connected City Advisory Board (CCAB).
+It’s a worldwide initiative organised by Wireless Broadband Alliance under the leadership of Connected City Advisory Board (CCAB).

 Under the umbrella of World Wi-Fi Day, the Wireless Broadband Alliance also announced its City Wi-Fi Roaming Project, allowing consumers to automatically roam, throughout August and September 2016, between public Wi-Fi networks of major cities including New York City, San Francisco, San Jose and Singapore.
 Involving 20 operators, the cities temporarily set up city Wi-Fi roaming services, giving residents, workers and visiting customers from other mobile carriers, free, automatic internet access once they’ve downloaded the Passpoint profile provided by GlobalReach Technology.